MINAD0/instagram-checking/Readme.md

 1. Clone the repository or download the script file (`instagram_checker.py`).
 2. Install the required libraries by running `pip install instaloader colorama tqdm` or `pip install -r requirements.txt` in your terminal.
 3. Run the script using Python: `python instagram_checker.py`.
+4. Go to account.txt and add your username and password there .
-4. Follow the on-screen instructions and input the required information.
+5. Follow the on-screen instructions and input the required information.
-5. The script will display the number of followers and following, and the users you follow but who don't follow you back.
+6. The script will display the number of followers and following, and the users you follow but who don't follow you back.

 ## Features